 About the Choir

-The Black Living Donor Choir was formed in 2022 by Dela Idowu the founder of Gift of Living Donation (GOLD) as a creative platform to raise awareness of living donation in the Black community.
+The Black Living Donor Choir was created in 2022 by Dr Dela Idowu, founder of Gift of Living Donation (GOLD) as a platform to raise awareness of living donation in the Black community.
+The choir’s unique approach of combining music with living donor stories has allowed them to reach a wide and diverse audience with their message.
+The choir shows people through their singing and dancing that one can live a full and active life with one kidney.

-We’re on a mission to encourage the Black community to talk about living donation as it is life-changing for Black people living with kidney failure.
+They’re on a mission to encourage and inspire more people from the Black community to talk about living donation as it’s the best treatment option for people who need a kidney transplant.

 Meet some of our choir members